Colin-Fredericks/hx-js/README.md

 * For images or divs that hang down on the **left-hand side**, including image-based drop-caps, use `class="hx-hangleft"`.
 * To get rid of the top navigation "ribbon" and bottom left/right buttons, add `hxLocalOptions.collapsedNav = true;` to a script tag on your page.
 Warning: By doing this you are intentionally removing students' ability to get to other units in this subsection.
 Only do this in subsections that have just a single unit.
 * To add a UTC clock on the right-hand side of the "pages" section, add `hxLocalOptions.showClock = true;` to a script tag on your page.
+* Image maps are automatically rescaled to fit images if edX's responsive design changes the size of the image.
+To turn this off, set `hxLocalOptions.resizeMaps = false` in a script tag on your page.

 ### Pretty boxes